These tried and tested travel destinations are handpicked for you by independent, experienced, and trusted travellers.

 3. Travel to the Arabian Jewel Oman

 By Danielle and John at twofortheworld.com

-For travellers and road trippers seeking a destination with a difference in 2018, our top tip is Oman, an Arabian jewel hiding in plain view.
+For travellers and road trippers seeking a destination with a difference, our top tip is Oman, an Arabian jewel hiding in plain view.

 While the UAE hubs of Dubai and Abu Dhabi next door attract visitors from around the world to their upmarket resorts and crafted cityscapes, Oman is still largely under the tourist radar, maintaining a rich and authentic local culture and hospitality that’s been millennia in the making.

 In our experience, the best way to explore Oman is to hire a 4WD and head off into the great outdoors of the Arabian Peninsula: the spectacular landscapes are gold for the outdoor adventurer.
 You can off-road on sand dunes, pitch a tent on a mountainside, hike through canyons, explore historic fortresses and ancient tombs, cool off in deep wadi pools, dive with sea turtles, and watch the night sky light up with a million stars from a Bedouin desert camp.

 Oman is serene, safe and strikingly beautiful.
 The best time to visit is November to March, so start planning now, and get there before the word gets out.

 If winter weather has you daydreaming about tropical sunshine on your skin and palm fronds swaying overhead, you need to head to the island of Roatan.

 Located off the north coast of Honduras, Roatan has long been known as a scuba diver’s paradise.
 Even though cruise ships now visit the island and direct flights arrive from multiple U.S. and Canadian cities, you can still revel in the natural beauty and quiet pirate’s hideaway that is Roatan.